Students customized stroller for local child with special needs, adding improvements to make mobility simpler and safer

 Fahimi Hanzaei and Leon presented it to Karam's family on the child's sixth birthday.

 In addition to team leader Fahimi Hanzaei, the undergraduates who designed and customized the stroller were Andre Ruas, Joseph Chung, Mina Banoub, Maria Coleman, Stefanie Kaye Shirley, Miranda Grenville, and Sumita Rajpurohit.

 Also, as president of the Johns Hopkins ASME chapter, Cora Dimming helped organize the engineering project.

-*News Release by Johns Hopkins: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Johns Hopkins).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.